Intellectual Property Insurance: Everything You Need to Know

 - Do I need to do anything before getting intellectual property insurance?

 Most policies require that you do an intellectual property search or that you have previously filed for a copyright, trademark, patent, or service mark.

 If you need help with intellectual property insurance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.